vuetifyjs/vuetify/packages/docs/src/pages/en/getting-started/installation.md

   },
 }
 ```

-You can change your Vite config in Nuxt 3 by using its built-in hook `vite:extendConfig`.
-We add the vuetify vite plugin in its callback function, which gets passed the vite config object.
-To resolve relative asset URLs you pass to to Vuetify components such as `VImg` (e.g. `~/assets/img/some.png`) you will need to add the `vite` entry that configures the `transformAssetUrls` function.
+Nuxt allows you to change its Vite config by using its built-in hook `vite:extendConfig`.
+In its callback function, we add the Vuetify plugin to the array of Vite plugins.
+To resolve relative asset URLs that are passed to Vuetify components such as `VImg` (e.g. `~/assets/img/some.png`) the `transformAssetUrls` function needs to be added in the `vite` entry .

-In the next step, you have to initialize Vuetify and add it to the main Vue app instance.
-This can be done in the `plugins` folder.
-Any plugin that is placed in this folder will be automatically loaded by Nuxt at startup.
+In the next step, initialize Vuetify and add it to the main Vue app instance.
+This can be done in the `plugins` folderm as any plugin that is placed in this folder will be automatically loaded by Nuxt at startup.

 ```ts { data-resource="~/plugins/vuetify.ts" }
 import '@mdi/font/css/materialdesignicons.css'